japhero/ObsidianMain/Areas/school/English 1106/Research Topic.md

 - (could be more specific to gut health or strength)**

 ****
-==**How does entering your freshmen year at Virginia Tech affect students study habits in terms of type of studying, the amount of studying and the quality of their studies**==
+==**How does entering your freshmen year at Virginia Tech affect students study habits in terms of type of studying, the amount of studying and the quality of their studies.**==

 ---